siminliang/AutomationPrj/src/test/resources/PlanetariumRequirements.md

         - true
         - false
   - As a User I should not be able to add new planets to the Planetarium with incorrect credentials
-    - Given The User is already log on
+    - Given: The User is already log on
+    - Given: Planet with name "non-unique-planet" already exists
     - When: The User selects planets from the drop-down menu
     - When: The User enters "<PlanetName>" for planet name
     - When: "\<image>" The User selects an image from filesystem for planet image